Things you have already done or found - bold type

 - Traced ancestors back to the 18th Century.

 - Found an ancestor on the Australian Electoral Rolls.
-(Queensland has three separate series)
+(Queensland has four separate series.)

 - Know how to determine a soundex code without the help of a computer.